jramke/fluid-ui/packages/docs/Resources/Private/Content/docs/core-concepts/styling.md

 # Styling

-Fluid UI is a headless component library that works with any styling solution.
+Fluid Primitives is a headless component library that works with any styling solution.
 It provides functional styles for elements like popovers for positioning, while leaving presentation styles up to you.
 Some components also expose CSS variables that can be used for styling or animations.

 ## Data Attributes

-Fluid UI components use `data-scope` and `data-part` attributes to target specific elements within a component.
+Fluid Primitives components use `data-scope` and `data-part` attributes to target specific elements within a component.
 Interactive components often include `data-*` attributes to indicate their state.
 For example, here's what an open accordion item looks like:

 ```html
 <div data-scope="accordion" data-part="item" data-state="open"></div>